Working with Audio – iCardio, iRunner, iBiker (iOS)

 Fitdigits, using shrink ray technology perfected in “Honey I Shrunk the Kids”, has inserted a built in personal trainer right into your phone!
 Voice feedback gives your real time stats on your workout, based on pre-defined intervals.
 First things first, let’s turn voice feedback on.

-Go to Settings -> Settings by Activity Type -> Run (Or, on whichever activity you want to edit voice feedback for, from the homepage click the gear icon on the activity you want to set options for) -> Voice Feedback.
+Select your activity type you want to change settings on, then go to Activity Options (gear icon on home screen) > Voice Feedback.
 From here you can choose the sex of the voice and whether and what it will announce when you transition between Heart Rate Zones.
 Next are the Triggers.
 This is your chosen interval for when you will hear voice feedback.
 You can choose to have voice feedback come in when you you reach a certain amount of calories, elapsed time, and/or distance.
 For this example, I have chosen to have voice feedback triggered when I travel 1/4 of a mile.

 The final option is what you want spoken when you reach the trigger.
 I have left all options turned on- I will get my current heart rate, calories burned, distance, time and pace.
 If you have music or other audio playing, when voice feedback occurs it will dim so you can hear the stats over your music or other audio.